-The dataset must capture inter-annual variability in burned area, fuel load, fire seasonality, patchiness, and years since last burn (YSLB).
+The dataset must consistently capture inter-annual variability in burned area, fuel load, fire seasonality, patchiness, and years since last burn (YSLB).

+A maximum duration of 20years – or 4x RFI, to prevent excessive historical influence and smoothing.

+All years in the HRP- with no exclusion for outlier years.

+Where structural changes in national policies exist, these must also be incorporated in the baseline scenario screening.

 Trends in historical data (e.g., decreasing fire frequency due to informal community practices) must be statistically tested.
+Statistical representativeness demonstrated through a coefficient of variation (CV) threshold, as specified in Section 10.2.2.
 If trends are material, they are incorporated via a conservative downward adjustment (see Section 10.4).

-Where structural changes in national policies exist, these must also be incorporated in the baseline scenario screening.
+Activity participants shall:

+Test for statistically significant trends in annual historical emissions using regression analysis at 95% confidence;

+Identify material downward trends (≥5% over the HRP) and incorporate them conservatively into the BAU integrity assessment;

+Assess structural or policy-driven changes (e.g., mandated prescribed burning programs, regulatory reforms, NDC implementation measures) that could affect baseline fire emissions;

+Incorporate such trends or structural changes conservatively in accordance with Section 10.4 to ensure that the baseline does not overstate counterfactual emissions.

 Procedural requirements for activity participants.
 Activity participants shall:

 Define the baseline as the continuation of LDS-dominated fire regimes, quantified using HRP data stratified by vegetation fuel type and fire season; and

 demonstrate that the HRP is representative, in line with Section 10.2.2, by covering a sufficient number of years to capture inter-annual variability.